Illegal Immigration (Offences) Bill

 Overview

-This bill aims to criminalize illegal immigration to the UK, making it an offense to be present in the UK without legal authority after March 31st, 2022, or to enter or attempt to enter the UK illegally after that date.
-It also mandates deportation unless deemed against the public interest by the Secretary of State.
+This bill aims to criminalize illegal immigration to the UK, making it an offense to be in the UK without legal authority after March 31st, 2022, or to enter or attempt to enter the UK illegally after that date.
+The bill also mandates deportation unless the Secretary of State deems it against the public interest.

 Description

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force upon passing.
+Extent and Commencement: The Act applies to England, Wales, Scotland, and Northern Ireland and comes into force upon passing.

 Government Spending